Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A series of COUNTER reports that provide usage data at the item or item-component level.
      -

-   * - Javascript Object Notation
+   * - JavaScript Object Notation
      - See JSON.
      -